Shakespeare Tavern

 The Shakespeare Tavern is an Elizabethan playhouse located in downtown Atlanta, Georgia, United States.
 Starting productions at Manuel's Tavern in Atlanta in 1984, the Tavern moved to 499 Peachtree Street in 1990.

 The Shakespeare Tavern is home to the Atlanta Shakespeare Company, the first Shakespearean company in the United States to have performed at Shakespeare's Globe in London, England.
 The Shakespeare Tavern specializes in a theatrical approach called original practice, which focuses on presenting the authentic aesthetics of the Elizabethan era.

 History of the Atlanta Shakespeare Company

 1984 to 1990

-The Atlanta Shakespeare Company was started on May 16, 1984 It all began with a performance of As You Like It at Manuel's Tavern on North Highland Avenue.
-Over a period of six years, The Atlanta Shakespeare Company produced Romeo and Juliet, Much Ado about Nothing, A Midsummer Night's Dream, The Merchant of Venice, Twelfth Night, The Two Gentlemen of Verona, and The Taming of the Shrew in the back room at Manuel's, and at the nearby Excelsior Mill, attracting national attention with articles in The Wall Street Journal, The New York Times, and coverage by CBS and CNN.
+The Atlanta Shakespeare Company began on May 16, 1984.
+It began with a performance of As You Like It at Manuel's Tavern on North Highland Avenue.
+Over a period of six years, The Atlanta Shakespeare Company produced Romeo and Juliet, Much Ado about Nothing, A Midsummer Night's Dream, The Merchant of Venice, Twelfth Night, The Two Gentlemen of Verona, and The Taming of the Shrew in the back room at Manuel's and at the nearby Excelsior Mill, attracting national attention with articles in The Wall Street Journal, The New York Times, and also received coverage by CBS and CNN.